Joyceee1031/user-story-test-generator/README.md

 # User Story Test Generator

-Minimal Gradio application that uses an LLM-driven, agentic workflow to turn user stories or requirements into ready-to-use test plans and code for an uploaded codebase.
+Minimal Streamlit application that uses an LLM-driven, agentic workflow to turn user stories or requirements into ready-to-use test plans and code for an uploaded codebase.

 ## Quick Start

 1. `pip install -r requirements.txt`
 2. Rename `.env.example` to `.env` and populate `GOOGLE_API_KEY` plus any optional `GEMINI_*` tweaks.
-3. Run `python app.py` and open the served URL.
+3. Run `streamlit run app.py` and open the served URL.

 ## PDF Generation